Arthur C. Cope Scholar Awards

-Jeffrey W. Bode — In the four short years since Jeffrey W. Bode began his independent research career, his work has challenged convention in small-molecule and biomolecule synthesis. continue »

-Cynthia Burrows — Originality, creativity, and insight characterize the work of Cynthia J. Burrows, notes Peter J. Stang, Distinguished Professor of Chemistry at the University of Utah. continue »

-Dieter Enders — This award is only the latest of a clutch of awards Dieter Enders, 61, has received, including the Leibniz Prize, the highest German scientific award; the first Yamada Prize, awarded by the Japan Research Foundation for Optically Active Compounds; the Max Planck Research Award of the Max Planck Society and the Alexander von Humboldt Foundation; and the Emil Fischer Medal of the German Chemical Society. continue »
+This award is only the latest of a clutch of awards Dieter Enders, 61, has received, including the Leibniz Prize, the highest German scientific award; the first Yamada Prize, awarded by the Japan Research Foundation for Optically Active Compounds; the Max Planck Research Award of the Max Planck Society and the Alexander von Humboldt Foundation; and the Emil Fischer Medal of the German Chemical Society.
+He became an editor at the chemistry journal Synthesis in 1984 and was promoted to editor-in-chief in 1998.

-Tamio Hayashi — "While teaching a graduate course on organometallic chemistry from an organic chemist's perspective, I found myself consistently mentioning that the groundbreaking work had come from the laboratory of Tamio Hayashi," says Stephen L. Buchwald, Camille Dreyfus Professor of Chemistry at Massachusetts Institute of Technology. continue »

-Linda C. Hsieh-Wilson — Linda C. Hsieh-Wilson, associate professor of chemistry and Howard Hughes Medical Institute investigator at California Institute of Technology, is being honored for her pioneering work in biological chemistry characterizing complex carbohydrates and glycoproteins in the brain and exploring their roles in neurobiology. continue »
+Enders is full professor and director at the Institute for Organic Chemistry at Rhenish-Westphalian Technical University (RWTH) Aachen, in Germany.
+His work has led to more than 450 publications, 20 patents, and two books.
+All have built upon the expertise he has gained in synthesis, asymmetry, organometallics, bioactive compounds, and organocatalysis.

+Enders received a Dipl.Chem. in 1972 and a Ph.D. in 1974 at Justus Liebig University, in Giessen, Germany, under the guidance of Dieter Seebach.
+In 1975, he was a postdoc at Harvard University, working with E. J. Corey.
+His career began while he was a student, as an instructor at Justus Liebig in 1971; in 1979, he became a lecturer there.
+From 1980 to 1985, he was a professor at the University of Bonn; and in 1985, he took up the professorship he currently holds at RWTH Aachen.

 Join the conversation